hubertben/Poker-Genetic-Algorithm/README.md

 Current Objectives for the Project

-- Create an LSTM RNN that will play poker
+- Implement a LSTM (Long Short-Term Memory) Recurrent Neural Network that will play Poker (Texas Hold Em) using Unsupervised Learning